At least 1,400 Virginia voters get duplicate absentee ballots amid rush to meet high demand, officials say

-A similar problem with printing labels occurred with a smaller number of voters in Henrico and the city of Richmond, officials there said.
+A similar problem with printing labels occurred with a smaller number of voters in Henrico County and the city of Richmond, officials there said.

-The Fairfax and Henrico officials blamed the errors on the record demand for absentee ballots and early voting in an election year when concerns about the coronavirus have thousands of voters worried about going to crowded polling stations to vote in person.
+The Fairfax and Henrico officials blamed the errors on the record demand for absentee ballots and early voting in an election year when concerns about the coronavirus have people worried about going to crowded polling stations to vote in person.

 A Richmond official did not immediately return a call for comment Friday.